Haven’t got the time to visit the salon?

 You may also want some thinning scissors to remove any weight in the hair and to add texture.

 Be careful when using thinning scissors that you don’t take too much weight out; as it can leave the hair looking very wispy.

 You will need some trimmers to tidy up any unwanted hair around the neckline and to neaten the sideburns.

 You may also want a comb, water spray, and a gown or towel to protect the clothes getting covered in hair.

 A key tip in cutting men’s hair is to split the head into 4 parts; the top, back, left side and right side.

-Keep a water spray close by in case the hair starts to dry up while your cutting.
+Keep a water spray close by in case the hair starts to dry up while you're cutting.

 If you do struggle getting the back right and balanced, you can use clippers on a longer guard (#6-#8) to go over the hair.